The Painted Hills

-The Painted Hills, also known as Lassie's Adventures in the Goldrush, is a 1951 drama western film produced by Metro-Goldwyn-Mayer (MGM) and directed by Harold F. Kress.
+The Painted Hills, also known as Lassie's Adventures in the Goldrush, is a 1951 Western drama film produced by Metro-Goldwyn-Mayer and directed by Harold F. Kress.
+The Painted Hills is the seventh and final MGM Lassie film.

-Adapted by True Boardman from Alexander Hull's novel Shep of the Painted Hills, the film stars Paul Kelly, Bruce Cowling, Ann Doran, and canine actor Pal (credited as "Lassie") in a story about a collie named Shep who seeks retribution after her master is murdered.
-Technical advisor Nipo T. Strongheart worked with the Miwok people for their role in the movie.
+Adapted by True Boardman from Alexander Hull's novel Shep of the Painted Hills, the film stars Paul Kelly, Bruce Cowling, Ann Doran and canine actor Pal (credited as Lassie) in a story about a collie named Shep who seeks retribution after her master is murdered.
+Technical advisor Nipo T. Strongheart worked with the Miwok people for their role in the film.

-The Painted Hills was the seventh, and final, MGM Lassie film released.

 Plot

-A prospector named Jonathan Harvey (Paul Kelly), whose faithful companion is a rough collie and a descendant of Lassie named Shep, looks after the family of his late partner, Martha Blake (Ann Doran) and her son Tommy (Gary Gray).
-After years of digging in the hills of California (where the movie was shot), he finally strikes gold.
-However, before he can share it with the Blakes, his greedy partner Lin Taylor (Bruce Cowling) kills Jonathan and attempts to lay claim on the gold.
-He poisons Shep, who nearly dies, and nearly kills Tommy, but ultimately Shep recovers and leads Lin into the mountains, where he falls off a cliff to his death.
+Prospector Jonathan Harvey, whose faithful companion is a Rough Collie and a descendant of Lassie named Shep, is a friend of his deceased partner Martha Blake's family, including her son Tommy.
+After years of digging in the hills of California, he finally strikes gold.
+However, before he can share it with the Blakes, his greedy partner Lin Taylor kills him and attempts to lay claim to the gold.
+Lin poisons Shep, who nearly dies, and nearly kills Tommy, but Shep recovers and leads Lin into the mountains, where he falls from a cliff to his death.